debbdeb/NarrateAStory/README.md

 ## Research and Technical Scope

-NarrateAStory.com adopts **semantic web technologies, geospatial data methods, and AI techniques** to support structured data integration and analysis.
+NarrateAStory.com adopts **semantic web technologies, geospatial data methods, and AI techniques** to support knowledge representation and data analysis.
-Ongoing research explores the **integration of traditional rule-based methods with modern AI and immersive storytelling** to assist with data exploration, pattern identification, and simulation in geospatial and educational contexts.
+Ongoing research explores the **integration of traditional rule-based methods with modern AI and immersive storytelling** to assist with data exploration, pattern identification, and simulation in geospatial and tourism contexts.

 ---

 ## Get Involved

-Researchers, educators, students, and members of the public are welcome to participate.
+Researchers, tour guides, students, and members of the public are welcome to participate.

 - 🌐 Visit: **NarrateAStory.com**
 - 🧑‍💻 Contribute rare heritage data